Linking Stigma and the State

 It could be speculated that the moderate to high intensity of stigmatization mechanisms (for example, insults on social media and repressive responses) lead the Papuan student to become increasingly convinced of the need for independence.
 Take a look at the conversations that the Papuan student activists make every year on their blog, social media and official discussion.
 All devastating experiences are reflected in the ideas of militarism and colonialism.
 As a result, the narratives that get stronger among Papuans and activists is that Papuans are dealing with real, truly violent militarism and colonialism.
 The distance between Indonesians and Papuans, then, widened over time.

-If that is true, perhaps in their eyes we are seen as pretending to be superior with the overused jargon “NKRI dead price” (meaning, the Unitary State of the Republic of Indonesia should be defended even if it means to kill or be killed).
+If it is true that Indonesians and Papuans are becoming further distant, perhaps in their eyes we are seen as pretending to be superior with the overused jargon “NKRI dead price” (meaning, the Unitary State of the Republic of Indonesia should be defended even if it means to kill or be killed).
 Could it be that we are late in approaching them and calm all the existing tensions?
 It is in such a case that sociology becomes very important and relevant to apply its ideas and methods.